 ARPA= MRR / Total accounts

-Understanding this SaaS metric shouldn’t be a problem as it refers to the number of people actively using it in a specific period.
+Understanding these SaaS KPIs shouldn’t be a problem.
+Above all, it refers to the number of people actively using it in a specific period.

 The number of active users reflects a SaaS business’s health and its customer base’s well-being.
 NAU can be useful when tracking engagement levels, user base growth, and client retention.
 It can also help you understand your power users’ behavior.